krishivseth/microservices-pipeline-demo/README.md

-# Microservices Demo for Artis Energy Internship Interview by Krishiv Seth
+# Microservices Demo by Krishiv Seth

 This project demonstrates a production-like environment built with Docker Compose and Python microservices.
 It showcases container orchestration, inter-service communication via middleware, structured logging, error handling, and testing.